cjmartin/launchcalendar.org/_posts/2025-04-29-firefly-alpha-lockheed-martin-lm400-satellite-bus.md

 vehicle: Alpha
 vehicle-type: rocket
 vehicle-slug: alpha
-payload: LM400 Pathfinder - 'Message In A Booster'
+payload: FLTA006 Message In A Booster (LM400 Pathfinder)
 payload-type: satellite
 payload-description: >-
-  The prototype Lockheed Martin LM 400 multi-mission satellite bus served as a technology demonstrator for a range of commercial, civil, and military uses, including remote sensing and communications.
-This mission, called 'Message in a Booster,' marked part of a multi-launch partnership between Lockheed Martin and Firefly Aerospace.
+  The Lockheed Martin LM400 Pathfinder, a prototype of the LM400 multi-mission satellite bus, was launched as the largest payload yet for Firefly's Alpha rocket.
+Serving as a technology demonstrator, it supported commercial, civil, and military applications including remote sensing and communications.
+This 'Message in a Booster' mission was part of a multi-launch partnership between Lockheed Martin and Firefly Aerospace.
 links:
   - title: Alpha | Message In A Booster
     type: